 If you need to do this on a larger scale, each second you save on an individual evaluation will really add up in the end.

 According to the Missouri University of Science and Technology, when opening a web page, it takes people 2.6 seconds to stop scanning the entire page and actually focus on one element.
 Once they do, it only takes them 180 milliseconds to form an impression.

 For instance, just because a web page doesn’t meet your aesthetic standards, it still might be a great prospect.
-With practice, you can learn what is and isn’t relevant, where to look, and how to make fast, but reliable judgements.
+With practice, you can learn what is and isn’t relevant, where to look, and how to make fast but reliable judgments.

-It once took me between 15 and 30 minutes to decide whether I’ll try to approach a certain site or not, but now I’m able to do so in a matter of seconds, and be certain that I’ve made the right choice in a huge majority of cases.
+It once took me between 15 and 30 minutes to decide whether I’d try to approach a certain site or not, but now I’m able to do so in a matter of seconds and be certain that I’ve made the right choice in a huge majority of cases.

 Here are 7 signs to keep an eye out for to help you judge any website in 7 seconds or less.